andreshyer/recursive-math/README.md

 ![Python Tests](https://github.com/andreshyer/young-laplace/workflows/Python%20Tests/badge.svg)

-# young-laplace
+# recursive-math

-Fast analytical solution to calculate axisymmtric drops and bubbles given a bond number.
+This repo desgined to abstract many of the ideas of solving recursive coeifficents, with a goal of pesudo-functional programming coeifficents.